-One morning a professor handed me a piece of paper with a circled ad.
-An internship at a publishing house in Portland.
+One morning my professor handed me a piece of paper with a circled ad.
+It was for an internship at a publishing house in Portland.
 ‘Apply for it,’ he said, emphatic.
 And so I did.

 I can still smell the copy and bindings, slick sheets of creamy paper heaped on desks, shelves to the ceiling, books and boxes piled high.
 I wore borrowed slacks and stumbled through my first, and only, real interview at thirty-two years old.
-They hated me, I just knew, and before I was home there was an email asking when could I begin.
+They hated me, I just knew it.
+Before I got home there was an email waiting, asking when could I start.

 I came from my computer elated, floated into the living room excited to tell the news.
 I remember this moment like it wasn’t eleven years ago.
-Don’t people always remember the moment their lives changed?
+People always remember the moment their lives changed.

 Because when I walked into the living room all seven of the children who lived with me sat.
 Sixteen, fifteen, twelve, ten, nine, six, and four years old, all flopped down on the floor watching Blue’s Clues, heads turning to me because that’s how we were, them and I. And I knew.
 I knew I couldn’t take it.